 VARIETY: "Acorntopia" Broad spreading tree with multiple wide angled branches growing outward from a short trunked tree.
 This selection is immune to mildew and has large deeply lobed dark green leaves.
-"Acorntopia" has the largest acorns produced on long strings similar to english oak.
-The tree tends towards biennial bearing.
+"Acorntopia" has the largest acorns produced on long strings.
 The acorns fall free from the cap starting in early September.
 The acorns are not low in tannin but are very clean and have few if any weevils and are consumed by deer as soon as they fall as there is few acorns dropping that early at my farm.
 The tree produces excellent seedlings and further selection could be done to create even more vigorous seedlings from this cross.
 Second generation crosses of this hybrid have shown some remarkable growth reaching 5 ft. in 2 years which is exceptional in my location.
-The wood quality has yet to be evaluated.

 |Genus & Species||Quercus x sargentii (prinus x robur)|